davidmoshal/intellij-problem-grabber/README.md

 ## Features

+- Capture problems in a specific file
+- Capture all problems in a project
+- Format problems in LLM-friendly markdown format
+- Copy formatted problems to clipboard for easy sharing with LLMs

+### Features (from more comprehensive first iteration, which we simplified)
+TODO: consider adding these if missing:
 - Capture single problem details
 - Capture all problems in a file
 - Capture all problems in a project